Travis

 To provide the best service possible, Travis CI has teamed up with OpenShift as a partner and there is an official Travis CI QuickStart to get you going.

-Application to deploy #
+Deploy to Applications #

 By default, we will try to deploy to an application by the same name as the repository.
 For example, if you deploy an application from the GitHub repository travis-ci/travis-chat without explicitly specify the name of the application, Travis CI will try to deploy to an OpenShift app named travis-chat.